 These flavorful and creative recipes will break up the traditional sandwich idea and make you thankful for turkey all over again:

 - Fast and Easy

 Note: Many of the recipes below call for turkey stock.
 You may substitute with your favorite organic chicken stock or bone broth, or simply take the bones (after the majority of the meat has been picked off), place in large stockpot, with carrots, onions and celery, and cover with water.
 Bring to a hearty simmer, and then turn down and do a slow simmer for 3–4 hours.
 Here is a tip, your stock will become cloudy if you cook it at a boil; simmer gently for the best results.
 Strain and use the turkey stock, as desired.

-IMPORTANT NOTE: I recommend using natural sweeteners like raw honey, real maple syrup or organic coconut palm sugar to get the most nutrients out of these recipes.
-Also eliminate conventional cow’s milk and use coconut milk, almond milk or organic grass-fed goat milk or cheese, replace table salt with sea salt, and replace canola and vegetable oil with coconut oil, olive oil or ghee.
+IMPORTANT NOTE: We recommend using natural sweeteners like raw honey, real maple syrup or organic coconut palm sugar to get the most nutrients out of these recipes.
+Also eliminate conventional cow’s milk products and instead use coconut milk, almond milk or organic grass-fed goat milk or cheese, replace table salt with sea salt, and replace canola and vegetable oil with coconut oil, olive oil or ghee.